Microsoft can move ahead with record $69 billion acquisition of Activision Blizzard, judge rules

 Katherine Van Dyck, senior counsel at the American Economic Liberties project, recently noted to CBS MoneyWatch that antitrust law doesn't require the government to prove that a merger will definitely harm competition — only that it's likely to.

-"Microsoft is going to gain control of the top four gaming studios in the country, and that will give them the ability to favor themselves — they'll be able to withhold that content on the gaming market," she said.
-"They can degrade it, so the verison that's available on another cloud gaming platform doesn't run as well."
+"Microsoft is going to gain control of one of the top four gaming studios in the country, and that will give them the ability to favor themselves — they'll be able to withhold that content on the gaming market," she said.
+"They can degrade it, so the version that's available on another cloud gaming platform doesn't run as well."

 A number of other countries and the European Union have approved the Activision Blizzard takeover, but it still faces opposition from the U.K.'s Competition and Markets Authority.
 Microsoft is appealing the British regulator's move to block the deal and a tribunal hearing on that is set to begin later this month.